tieo/TagHistory/README.md

 OpenTagViewer
 </h1>

-Apparently, this is the first Android App to allow you to view/track your **official 🍎 Apple AirTags**, because I couldn't find any app or webpage that lets me do this 😅.
+Apparently, this is the first Android App to allow you to view/track your **official 🍎 Apple AirTags**.
+I made this because I couldn't find any app or webpage that lets me do this 😅.

 This project is a relatively polished looking Android/Java UI-wrapper around the Python [FindMy.py](https://github.com/malmeloo/FindMy.py) library, which is a derivative of the [openhaystack](https://github.com/seemoo-lab/openhaystack) project.